ddieruf/dotnet-pipelines/README.md

 ### Design

 I have chosen to rely solely on bash scripts for task execution.
 I had mixed feelings about doing this, but felt it provided the best solution in the long run.
-An alternative to this would be, in TFS, to build out my sources to project dependencies (Artifactory, Sonar, etc etc) and then build every task individually in my release definition.
+An alternative to this would be, in VSTS, to build out my sources to project dependencies (Artifactory, Sonar, etc etc) and then build every task individually in my release definition.
 Yes it's nice to have everything in the UI but you can only do what the given task has options for.
 And you are now totally reliant on that tool.
 Not good.

 I have chosen to start with a blank canvas (Linux OS) and let the given task build the environment and run it's script.
 Versatility, portability, and shareability.
 All things that are my friends.
 This design should keep quite a few doors open to the team
 - Maintainability (not tied to a certain project)